 The Christmas Chronicles is a blog hop between 5 historical romance authors.
 Our desire is to bring you joy through these letters, grounded in the true spirit of the season, and written from the fictional viewpoints of each book’s heroine.
 We’re so glad to have you join the event.
 Each day this week, a new Christmas Chronicles post will go live, complete with a letter and a new ornament giveaway for that blog post.

-To find your way to the other four blog posts and enter each of the five Christmas Chronicles individual giveaways, read on!
+To find your way to the other four blog posts, read on!
 We have a list for you at the bottom of this post.

 A Christmas letter from Grace Kessler

 I realize it’s been a while since I wrote my big sister, and I don’t want you to feel unloved.
 I think of you daily and pray for you and the children while Ralph is off to sea fighting the Japanese.
 Are you enjoying your visit with Dad and Mom?
 They must be doting on the new baby—and enjoying the San Diego weather.
 I’m so pleased they could visit, despite the wartime travel restrictions.

 December in Lafayette, Indiana is chilly as ever, but we haven’t had snow yet.
 That will change soon, I’m certain.
 Linnie can’t wait for snowmen and snow angels and snowball fights.

 This will sound strange to you, but I have to tell someone so I can sort it out.
 I miss our sisterly chats growing up and do wish we lived in the same town.

 You see, I have a Christmas tree this year.
 I didn’t plan to, not at all.
 For the past two years, the sights and sounds of Christmas have only dredged up memories of George’s death and all that followed.
 This year I was again determined to let the holiday pass with only a nod of acknowledgment.

 But God intervened.
 Well, Linnie did, but I’m convinced God used her.